Bio-Prime/documentation/docs/index.md

 #### Administrator

 The Administrator has access to primer data (view only), history view and user view.
 They can export and also import data, add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
-They can see the users overview and add or remove users, modify their level of access and change their roles.
+They can see the users overview and add or remove users, modify their level of access and change their roles (described in detail in “Adding and Customizing Users” section.

 ## System Functionality